 Don’t blame me if you get in trouble because you stay up all night!
 Until next time, keep Exceling!

-I’m a Data Analyst at McKinsey & Company.
+I’ve been a Data Analyst since 2001.
 I live in Markham Ontario Canada.

 In my free data posts I enjoy exploring the different ways people use Microsoft Excel.